RemakingEden/radar-diagram-generator/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project folder and run `npm install` to install the dependencies.
+3. Copy the `configuration.json.example` file to `configuration.json`.
-3. Edit the `configuration.json` file to your liking.
+4. Edit the `configuration.json` file to your liking.
 You can change the datasets, colors, labels, and other options for the radar diagram.
-4. Run `npm run dev` to start the development server and navigate to `http://localhost:1234`.
+5. Run `npm run create` to start the development server and navigate to `http://localhost:1234`.
-5. You should see your radar diagram displayed on the screen.
+6. You should see your radar diagram displayed on the screen.
 You can screenshot it and save it as an image file.

 ## Example